pforret/jekyll.forret.com/_posts/2020/2020-01-16-when-the-api-returns-images.md

 ## 2. Dynamic IMG SRC API

 This means that 2 calls with the exact same URL might give back a different image.
-This could be because it&#8217;s random, or because of external data that has changed.
+This could be because it's random, or because of external data that has changed.

 ### 2.a.
 Dynamic placeholder pictures

-Like their cousins in 1.a., these services give back an image of a certain size, but it&#8217;s a **random** image, changes upon each call.
+Like their cousins in 1.a., these services give back an image of a certain size, but it's a **random** image, changes upon each call.

 ![](https://picsum.photos/500/200)
 <strong><a href="https://picsum.photos/">LOREM PICSUM</a>:</strong>